whitemech/DeepDFA/README.md

 ```
 python do_experiments.py
 ```
-To learn the random DFAs in the diractory `random_DFAs` run
+To learn the random DFAs in the directory `random_DFAs` run
 ```
  python do_experiments.py --dataset_dir datasets_random_dfa/ --experiment random_dfa
 ```